synthetic and sulphate free soap bar

 • A hydrophobic tail (water-repelling, oil-loving)

 When mixed with water, these molecules surround dirt and oils on the skin, allowing them to be rinsed away.
 As you rub the soap, air gets trapped with the soap and water mixture, forming bubbles — this is what we call lather.
+In simple terms Lather is mostly air trapped in soap and water — it looks satisfying, but it’s not what actually does the cleaning.

 Different oils affect the type and richness of lather: